Oubaido22/1_min_coach/README.md

 ## 🎯 Project Overview

-MyGym is a cutting-edge fitness application that revolutionizes home workouts by combining artificial intelligence, computer vision, and personalized exercise recommendations.
+ 1-MN-Coach is a cutting-edge fitness application that revolutionizes home workouts by combining artificial intelligence, computer vision, and personalized exercise recommendations.
 Simply capture your workout environment, and our AI will analyze your space to provide tailored exercise suggestions that perfectly match your available equipment and space constraints.

-### 🌟 **Why MyGym?**
+### 🌟 **Why  1-MN-Coach?**
 - **No Gym Required**: Work out anywhere with AI-powered space analysis
 - **Personalized Recommendations**: Get exercises tailored to your specific environment
 - **Real-time Monitoring**: Advanced person detection ensures you stay on track